 |Atypical juvenile onset||

-The palms and soles become thickened and yellow coloured.
+The palms and soles become thickened and yellow coloured in PRP.
 Cracks may develop which can be painful and make walking and using the hands difficult.
 The nails may become thickened and discoloured at the free nail edge and may show linear black streaks (splinter haemorrhages).
 The hair may thin considerably.

 Book: Textbook of Dermatology.
 Ed Rook A, Wilkinson DS, Ebling FJB, Champion RH, Burton JL.
 Fourth edition.
 Blackwell Scientific Publications.